 If you click outside of any displayed graphics in XSCHEM the selection set will be cleared.
 Clicking the edit property 'q' key when nothing is selected will display the global property string of the schematic (.sch) or symbol window (.sym).

-There is actually one different global property string defined for any available netlisting modes, so if XSCHEM is set to produce SPICE netlists the SPICE global property string is displayed.
+There is actually one different global property string defined for any available netlisting modes plus one global property string for symbol definition (file format 1.2), so if XSCHEM is set to produce SPICE netlists the SPICE global property string is displayed.